DAT650-2021/info/projects/project.md

 You can use lecture notebooks as a starting point.

+Note that it is also possible to use Goland for the project.
+In this case, you need to submit a latex report along with the code instead of the notebook.
+The latex report should contain explanations about your code, the results of your experiments, charts, figures, etc.

 ## Project 1: Selfish and Stubborn Mining
 The goal of this project is to model selfish mining in Bitcoin.
 In this project, you are expected to: